YoloNomy/YoloNomy.github.io/_codes/cosmo/horizons.md

 That is the definition of the Hubble radius!

-Something that can be strange is that our future light-cone seems to cross the envent horizon : How can it be possible we can interact with what is beyond?
-What we have to remember is that if we emit a photon now it will never reach someone that is at the event horizon now, but the proper distance of the object at the event horizon will evolve during the photon travel and the photon will never reach it!
+Something that can be strange is that our future light-cone seems to cross the event horizon : How can it be possible to interact with what is beyond?

+What we have to remember is that if we emit a photon at a time t it will never reach object that lay at the event horizon at the same time t because the proper distance of these objects will evolve during the photon travel du to the universe expansion !